 From the moment that your child is born all your genetic material calls to you to make this child your priority.
 To make sure it survives in this perilous world.

 Unfortunately, it is this exact thing that can create a huge divide between you and your partner.
-Until your child is born you put your relationship with your partner first.
-Suddenly that is no longer the case and this can cause severe strain between the two of you, strain that can stretch a marriage to breaking without a little care and keeping.
+Until your child is born, you put your relationship with your partner first.
+Suddenly that is no longer the case, and this can cause severe strain between the two of you, which can stretch a marriage to breaking without a little care and keeping.

 It is possible to to find ways to make your husband feel loved.
 Here are some ways to start!

 #1 – Make sure you speak their language.